Bench182/exorium/README.md

 * Syntax args surrounded by `<>` are required.
 * Syntax args surrounded by `()` are optional.
 * Any syntax with `...` means you can give several arguments.
-* Crossed through commands are currently not working
+* Crossed through commands are currently not working.

+Commands, suggestions or features we still plan to add can be seen in our [TO DO project](https://github.com/FireGamingYT/protogen/projects/1).

 #### Social commands
 |Command                                                                      |Syntax                |